 Prenatal Stress and Pain

 Why do scientists disagree about when the fetus starts to feel pain?
 The answer lies in the fact that there are two different types of pain: the immediate and unreflective experience of pain, and the emotional response to pain.
-The pain experience can be measured by looking at the activity of pain receptors, while the emotional response to pain needs to be reported, either using a pain scale, or by noticing a child’s response, such as crying.2 Despite the debate, anesthetizing the fetus is now standard procedure in prenatal surgeries.3
+The pain experience can be measured by looking at the activity of pain receptors, while the emotional response to pain needs to be reported, either using a pain scale, or by noticing a child’s response, such as crying.2 Despite the debate, anesthetizing the fetus inside the mother’s womb is now standard procedure in prenatal surgeries.3

 Other studies have called into question whether adults need a cortex to process pain at all.
-For example, one case study has shown that a 55-year-old patient experienced pain even when he had extensive damage in the cortical regions that process pain.14 A second study examined the brains of two people who cannot feel pain and found that their pain-related brain areas were still active when they received multiple touches that healthy adults rated as painful, even though they could not feel the pain related to the touches.15 Together, these studies suggest that the cortex may not be necessary for pain perception at all.
+For example, one case study has shown that a 55-year-old patient experienced pain even when he had extensive damage in the cortical regions that process pain.17 A second study examined the brains of two people who cannot feel pain and found that their pain-related brain areas were still active when they received multiple touches that healthy adults rated as painful, even though they could not feel the pain related to the touches.18 Together, these studies suggest that the cortex may not be necessary for pain perception at all.